Causes of Hip and Groin Pain

 The first thing to note is that hip/groin pain can be caused by an issue in the back, specifically when the pain is transferred from a joint or disc issue in the lower spine.
 Sometimes the pain may be felt further down the leg or associated with pins and needles or numbness in the leg – it may also worsen when coughing or sneezing.

-A reason for this type of pain or injury could be the increased time spent sitting for long periods when working from home because when we sit, we load the spine whilst lessening the load on the stabilizing muscles in the hips and back which, when stood or moving, protect our spines.
+A reason for this type of pain or injury could be the increased time spent sitting for long periods when working from home, because when we sit, we load the spine whilst lessening the load on the stabilising muscles in the hips and back, which, when standing or moving, protect our spines.

 Regular breaks to stand, walk or stretch can help reduce the likelihood of this happening.

-Think of the hip joint as a ‘ball and socket’ — it is a large stable joint, but as with anything we constantly use, can over time, accrue injury or develop problems.
+Think of the hip joint as a ‘ball and socket’ – it is a large, stable joint, but as with anything we constantly use, it can, over time, accrue injury or develop problems.

 Although not limited to, osteoarthritis (OA) of the hip develops commonly in persons aged 60 years and above, but we do sometimes see this in younger age groups – especially if someone has experienced previous problems with their hip.

 Osteoarthritis may cause groin pain or a feeling of pain deep within the hip joint.
-It can also be felt after running or other forms of exercise if either too much load has been put on the body or the movement has caused unnecessary strain on a particular body site.
+Groin pain when walking, after running or other forms of exercise may occur if either too much load has been put on the body or the movement has caused unnecessary muscle strain on a particular body site.

 Another condition of the hip joint that we may see in younger adults is called Femoroacetabular impingement of the hip (FAI).